 The Architectural Barriers Act (ABA) contains the most currently available information regarding the accessibility of trails.
 There is an important distinction between trails, shared use paths, and sidewalks, all of which have a different set of accessibility standards that apply.
 Trails are described in the ABA and shared use paths and sidewalks fall under a similar category but have a separate set of ABA rules.

 Recipients of loans under the OPWC Infrastructure Program are required to make timely payments on their loans in response to biennial billing.
-Failure to do will prevent the local subdivision from submitting disbursements on active Clean Ohio projects and applying for new Clean Ohio projects in the WorkWise portal.
+Failure to do will prevent the local subdivision from submitting disbursements on active Clean Ohio projects and applying for new Clean Ohio projects in the WorksWise portal.
 Note that it takes time to process payments so that should be accounted for.
 It is highly recommended that payments are made in a timely manner to prevent disruption in service.

 Open Space – Open space acquisition and/or related improvement of those open spaces, including the acquisition of easements.
 This includes acquisition of land or rights in land for parks, forests, wetlands, natural areas that protect an endangered plant or animal population, other natural areas, and connecting corridors for natural areas.
-Related improvement projects include projects for the construction or enhancement of facilities that are necessary to make the acquired open space area accessible and useable by the general public.
-An application can be made for acquisition only, acquisition and related improvements, or for improvements only on properties previously acquired through Clean Ohio.
+Related improvement projects include projects for the construction or enhancement of facilities that are necessary to make the acquired open space area accessible and useable by the public.
+An application can be made for acquisition only, acquisition and related improvements, or for improvements only on properties previously acquired through Clean Ohio in fee.
 Eligible improvements include trails, pedestrian bridges, observation decks, kiosks/signs, benches, trash receptacles, invasive species removal (one time), parking lots, restoration, and fencing.

 Riparian Corridor – Protection and enhancement of riparian corridors or watersheds, including the protection of streams, rivers, lakes, and other bodies of water.
 Projects may include reforestation of land or planting of vegetation for filtration, and fee simple acquisition or acquisition of easements for providing access, or for protection and enhancement.